 Hiring and retaining People of Color is reflective of the policies and processes of an institution, as well as its cultural climate.
-This category is closely tied to Campus Climate and to Organizational Structure.
+This category is closely tied to Campus Climate and to

+Organizational Structure.
 It is important to be mindful that diversity in representation does not indicate how the People of Color experience the campus or whether they remain.
 Equitable policies and procedures focus on the hiring, inclusion, retention, and success of our employees.
 To that end, we recommend:

-- That understanding equity and being culturally competent be added to all job descriptions. - Sufficient training at all levels so people who work here understand equity and are culturally competent (See Professional Development) - Creating collective mentoring, with a team of Mentors and a team of Mentees for community building.
-These teams can be based in identity groups, interest groups, and Learning Communities. - That we hire more equity focused employees (all levels) who are people of color and/or from marginalized communities - Hire more culturally competent faculty, part-time and full-time, from marginalized communities. - Statistically we know that student success rates improve when students of color see themselves reflected in the teaching staff. - Currently there are fewer full-time faculty from marginalized communities than there are students of color at ARC. - Statistically, the majority of adjunct faculty are women, and their presence as full-timers isn't reflective of the number of female students on campus. - Recruit from the communities that feed ARC as well as recruiting diverse grad students from colleges, as well as targeting minority serving institutions reimburse for travel to support diverse pools.
-Use equity and social justice statement as a recruiting tool - Enhance Equity Representative and Hiring the Best training at ARC that is focused on the ARC Equity Framework and Lens. - All hiring committees need to have a discussion regarding equity and social justice before beginning the hiring process - this can include a review of the commitment to equity and social justice as well as a discussion regarding the benefit of having employees our students can relate to. - Provide each interview committee with an overview of what equity means and what it means to be equity minded in the hiring process so that everyone on the committee is hearing the information together.

-- Move towards a requirement of all hiring committee members going through a more extensive equity training requiring a primer every 2 years to discuss ongoing equity concerns. - One way to eliminate biases that are inherent in the current hiring practices would be to mandate all people on hiring committees attend the CUE hiring training. - We recommend that all employees receive orientation which must include foundational equity and social justice training to be followed by an equity and professional development plan that is more specific for their job functions. - We recommend onboarding for all employees with a focus on equity - We recommend that anyone who supervises has training on cultural competence/ equity and how to supervise people from marginalized communities (e.g. do not put the burden of resolution on the person from the marginalized community when someone is microaggressing upon them or use the dominant frame to describe incidents) - We recommend enhanced institutional support for employees' identity groups.
+- That understanding equity and being culturally competent be added to all job descriptions. - Sufficient training at all levels so people who work here understand equity and are culturally competent (See Professional Development) - Creating collective identity-based mentoring, with a team of Mentors and a team of Mentees for community building. - That we hire more equity focused employees (all levels) who are people of color and/or from marginalized communities - Hire more culturally competent faculty, part-time and full-time (also for primetime slots), from marginalized communities. - Enhance Equity Representative and Hiring the Best training at ARC that is focused on the ARC Equity Framework and Lens. - All hiring committees need to have a discussion regarding equity and social justice before beginning the hiring process - Provide each interview committee with an overview of what equity means and what it means to be equity minded in the hiring process so that everyone on the committee is hearing the information together. - Move towards a requirement of all hiring committee members going through a more extensive equity training - We recommend that all employees receive orientation which must include foundational equity and social justice training to be followed by an equity and professional development plan that is more specific for their job functions. - We recommend onboarding for all employees with a focus on equity - We recommend that anyone who supervises has training on cultural competence/ equity and how to supervise people from marginalized communities - We recommend enhanced institutional support for employees' identity groups.
 This could be college service or flex supported.